eurbaezjr/fitness-tracker/README.md

 # fitness-tracker

-Unit 17 Nosql Homework: Workout Tracker
-For this assignment, you'll create a workout tracker.
-This assignment will require you to create Mongo database with a Mongoose schema and handle routes with Express.
+Fullstack application with Mongo Database and Mongoose schema that handles routes with Express.

 User Story